Rich Pilon

-Richard Brian Pilon (born April 30, 1968) is a Canadian former ice hockey player of Métis heritage.
+Richard Brian Pilon (born April 30, 1968) is a Canadian former professional ice hockey player of Métis heritage.
 He was drafted 143rd overall in the 1986 NHL Entry Draft by the New York Islanders.
 Playing as a defenceman, Pilon played for the Islanders, New York Rangers and St. Louis Blues during his 15-year NHL career.
 He is the former coach of the Weyburn Red Wings of The SJHL.

 Playing career

 Pilon was born in Saskatoon, Saskatchewan.
 He made his debut in the 1988–89 season, playing 62 games, recording 14 assists and 242 penalty minutes for the New York Islanders as a left shooting defenseman.
 He would play 10 seasons for the Islanders before being put on waivers by the team.
 He was then picked up on December 1, 1999, by the New York Rangers.
 Due to injury, he played parts of two seasons for the Rangers, before he was traded to the San Jose Sharks for a seventh round draft pick, days before he became an unrestricted free agent in 2001.
 He was then signed by the St. Louis Blues on July 10, 2001.
 He played eight games for the Blues before he suffered a broken left wrist in a game against the Rangers that subsequently ended his NHL career.